 \section{Method}

-We measured root systems from `final' (redshift $z=0$) Friends-of-Friends (FOF) haloes in an IllustrisTNG simulation \citep{PillepichEtal2018,NelsonSpringelEtal2019,NelsonPillepichEtal2019}, to enable us to study correlations between their properties and the plentiful measurements that are readily accessible in the IllustrisTNG database at \url{https://www.tng-project.org/}.
+We measured root systems from `final' (redshift $z=0$) FOF haloes in an IllustrisTNG simulation \citep{PillepichEtal2018,NelsonSpringelEtal2019,NelsonPillepichEtal2019}, to enable us eventually to study correlations between their properties and the plentiful measurements that are readily accessible in the IllustrisTNG database at \url{https://www.tng-project.org/}.
 For each of the 100 snapshots from initial to final conditions, we binned all particles that end up in a final halo into cells, keeping the halo or protohalo centroid in the center.

 Our main root-system measurements are from the 540$^3$-particle TNG50-3-Dark simulation, with box length 35 Mpc/$h$, with the same initial fluctuations as in the TNG50-3 simulations with the TNG galaxy-formation model.
 It has a concordance set of cosmological parameters specified by \citet{PlanckCosmoParams2015}.
-The size of this simulation in particle number is modest, but rendering root systems is unfortunately rather time-consuming from these simulations; matches must be found between particle IDs in particular haloes and particles in all files at all snapshots; it took $\sim 2$ days to render 1000 halo root systems.
+The size of this simulation in particle number is modest, but our implementation of root-system rendering was rather time-consuming; matches must be found between particle IDs in particular haloes, and particles in all files at all snapshots; it took $\sim 2$ days to render 1000 halo root systems.
 To study resolution effects, we also rendered some haloes from TNG50-2-Dark, with 8$\times$ mass resolution; each halo indeed took $\sim8^2\times$ longer.

 We rendered the simulations in 1.5 Mpc/$h$ and 0.75 Mpc/$h$ boxes with 128$^3$ voxels.
 We deposited particles using the `nearest-grid-point' method, i.e.\ binning with a simple histogram, weighting each particle by half the cosmic time between adjacent snapshots.
 There were enough snapshots that there was visually negligible particle discreteness noise in this, but if fewer snapshots were available, it would make sense to draw lines between particles instead of just depositing their mass.